orb-lang/espalier/doc/md/espalier/pegylator.md

-This module takes a declarative grammar specification, and optional affiliated Orb code, and emits a working Grammar for that specification and code.
+This module takes a declarative grammar specification, and optional affiliated Orb code, and emits a working Grammar for that specification and code\.

-I've written large parts of it.
-There may be bugs.
+I've written large parts of it\.
+There may be bugs\.

-Let's dive in and start patching this together.
+Let's dive in and start patching this together\.

-## peg.peg
+## peg\.peg

-This is ``peg``, a grammar language defined in its own syntax.
+This is `peg`, a grammar language defined in its own syntax\.

 ```peg
                rules :  comment* rule+